 Quality Street is building mutually beneficial, cross-generational connections in Leyton, increasing happiness and wellbeing, across three generations living in the area

-Meet the Street - part of Quality Street Year 1
+Meet the Street - Quality Street Year 1

-Meet the Street was a glorious coming together of all the projects over year 1.
+Meet the Street was a glorious coming together of all the projects from year one.

 Every Wednesday a group of seventeen Year 3 students from George Mitchell Primary School have met with adults from Glebelands, a sheltered housing group in Leyton to explore ways in which different generations can come together to make, imagine and celebrate.